Workshop on September 21/22, 2023

 13:30 Practical exercise

-16. Conception and evaluation of groundwater monitoring in the processing of contaminated sites
+16. Conception and evaluation of groundwater monitoring in contaminated site management